The House of Love: Second self-titled album and departure of Terry Bickers (1989–1990)

-The House of Love's second album (also untitled, but generally known as either House of Love, the Butterfly album, or simply Fontana) was released in January 1990; it reached the top ten in the UK Albums Chart and peaked at N°148 in the Billboard Top 200, staying in the US chart for 8 weeks.
+The House of Love's second album (also untitled, but generally known as either House of Love, the Butterfly album, or simply Fontana) was released in January 1990; it reached the top ten in the UK Albums Chart and peaked at No. 148 in the Billboard Top 200, staying in the US chart for 8 weeks.
 It sold worldwide over 400,000 copies.
 "I Don't Know Why I Love You" was heavily played on US alternative rock radios: it reached number 2 on the Modern Rock Tracks chart in March.
 In the UK, the album had been preceded by a newly recorded version of the band's first single, "Shine On": released in seven different formats, the song saw them break into the top 20.

 The House of Love continued and completed their tour with Simon Walker now firmly settled in as guitarist.
 The last date of the tour was a sold-out concert at the Royal Albert Hall.
 This was the band's commercial peak.
 A fourth single from the Fontana album – "The Beatles and the Stones" – reached the top 40 of the singles chart in March 1990.
 The House of Love continued to tour in both America and Europe, with former member Andrea Heukamp returning to the band later in the year to add backing vocals.

 A second compilation album called A Spy in the House of Love was released in late 1990, consisting of older scrapped material and a sampling of the band's large backlog of b-sides.
 A stopgap measure to keep up the band's momentum, it failed to match the sales of Fontana (although a promo single, "Marble", reached number 5 in the U.S. Modern Rock charts).

 In early 1991, they undertook a 10 date French tour which peaked at the Olympia in Paris; the concert was broadcast live in prime time on radio France Inter.
 On 31 August, they decided to perform three London concerts on the same night – the first at the University of London Union in Bloomsbury, the second at the Town & Country Club in Kentish Town and the third at The Boston Arms in Tufnell Park.
 Despite the publicity stunt nature of the evening, the band received good reviews and it was considered that their challenge had paid off.
 Evans, Walker and Groothuizen then took advantage of the time off to return to My White Bedroom, which released its lone album after two years of delay.